Sounding Brass (radio show)

-Sounding Brass was a pioneer phone-in programme presented by Gloria Hunniford on BBC Radio 2.
+Sounding Brass is a phone-in programme presented by Gloria Hunniford on BBC Radio 2.
 Listeners were invited to choose a Christmas carol or hymn while a Salvation Army band, which included the famous Chalk Farm Band, played their requests live in the studio.

 The brass bands had a vast repertoire and could typically play a hymn tune within forty seconds of the request being made.
 A guest hymnologist was available to explain the origins of the music and provide background on the composition of the lyrics.
 Among the regular Bandmasters who appeared was Ray Steadman-Allen, the famous Salvation Army band composer.
 The programme was devised and first presented by Owen Spencer-Thomas on BBC Radio London in 1977.
 It ran until the mid-1990s.

-Its sister programme, Sounding Brass Strikes Again, which featured top brass bands from across London, was broadcast on BBC Radio London starting on 2 August 1978.
+Its sister programme, Sounding Brass Strikes Again, which featured brass bands from across London, was broadcast on BBC Radio London starting on 2 August 1978.